 High sodium has long been associated with a few health problems, among them being high blood pressure.
 It’s for this reason that doctors will tell patients suffering from high blood pressure to cut back on the salt and salty food.

 While sodium in excess may be harmful to health, it is vital for proper function of our body and its organs.
 Sodium is one of the electrolytes that our bodies need to function properly.
+This is one reason why athletes often gulp down sports drinks after cardio exercise or a grueling workout.

 Without it or a lack of it, our body will start to show symptoms like headaches, confusion, have seizures or experience muscle cramps.